Women’s Health Services

 If you’re planning to have a baby, it’s a good idea to book in with your GP before you start trying.
 Your doctor will be able to provide advice around everything from genetic carrier screening tests to diet, exercise and pre-natal supplements to take prior to getting pregnant.
 We can also run you through the different care options available to you, including public versus private care and everything in between.

-At Bluff Road Medical Centre, we offer cervical screening as part of our women’s health services.
+At Bluff Road Medical, we offer cervical screening as part of our women’s health services.
 Please book a double appointment for your cervical screening.
 In December 2017, the Pap test was replaced with the Cervical Screening Test (CST).
 The CST detects a common sexually transmitted virus, Human Papillomavirus (known as HPV) which can cause cell changes in the cervix and rarely leads to cervical cancer.
 The test feels exactly like a Pap smear.

 Screening now commences at age 25.
 If HPV is not detected, your next CST is due in 5 years.
 If HPV is detected, the lab will look for any changes in cells collected during your screening test.
 A recommendation will be provided as to whether to repeat the test in 12 months or to see a gynaecologist if the changes are more severe.